Festival Locations - 2026

 St. John's Newfoundland,

-St. John’s is the capital and largest city of the Canadian province of Newfoundland and Labrador.
-The city traces its history to 1497, when Italian explorer John Cabot first landed on the shores of what is now Newfoundland and Labrador.
-St. John’s is the oldest European settlement in Canada and one of the oldest overall in North America.
+St. John’s is a beautiful city located on the eastern tip of the Avalon Peninsula on the lovely island of Newfoundland.
+It is the most easterly city in all of North America.
+As the capital and largest city of the Canadian province of Newfoundland and Labrador, St. John’s traces its history back to 1497, when Italian explorer John Cabot first landed on the shores of what is now Newfoundland and Labrador.
+Thus, St. John’s is the oldest European settlement in Canada and one of the very oldest in North America.

 lloyd_teetaert@ucg.ca